Amoranto Sports Complex

-The Amoranto Sports Complex is located in Quezon City, Philippines.
+The Amoranto Sports Complex is a compound of sports venues located in Quezon City, Philippines.

 History

 The Amoranto Sports Complex was inaugurated in 1966 by then President Ferdinand Marcos.
 The facility was constructed at the cost of on a government owned site on Roces Avenue.
 The facility then consisted of a grandstand, an eight lane track and field oval, bleachers and a gymnasium.

+A velodrome was built for the 1981 SEA Games by the Gintong Alay organization.

+Prior to the 1991 SEA Games, the Quezon City government attempted to sell the sports complex.
+A group of Chinese investors planned to convert it into a shopping center but aborted its purchase upon learning about the legal dispute involving the Philippine Sports Commission and the Quezon City government over the sports complex at that time.

+The velodrome was renovated ahead of the 2005 SEA Games.

 The sports complex fell into disuse in the 2010s with its last competition being the 2013 POC-PSC Philippine National Games.
 Filipino national cyclists resided inside the complex until 2017 but seldom used the complex's dilapidated velodrome.
 There are plans to renovate the venue since 2016.
 The velodrome's specification has fallen behind international standards and it was proposed that a new velodrome be built.

 But the plan was scrapped with Quezon City agreeing to donate funds to build a velodrome elsewhere.

 In 2022, renovation plans for the sports complex was publicized.
 It includes the construction of the 3,500-seater Amoranto Arena, and a 10-lane Olympic-size swimming pool.
 It also includes the implementation of a tennis area for the Amoranto Indoor Sports Facility.
 In January 2023, the venue was declared fit to host international tournaments.

+The velodrome was demolished in 2024.
+In January 2025, groundbreaking for a new athletics oval and football pitch was conducted.
+The football pitch was inaugurated on February 7, 2026.